Your rights and responsibilities

 - 6.8.4. you indemnify us and hold us harmless from and against any liability (however arising and whether in contract, tort (including negligence) or otherwise) incurred by us as a result of, or in connection with, our release or provision of Your Data to the Third Party User via the Forbury Portal in accordance with this agreement, including any action, demand, claim or proceeding against us by the Third Party User or any other person.

 - 6.9.
 You acknowledge that, from time to time, a Third Party User may request that we provide you with access via the Forbury Portal to Third Party User Data they identify.
-You or your Authorised Users will receive an email from us if such a request is made.
+If we receive such a request, we will send an email to You or your Authorised Users, or, if you have been provided with access to the Service on a trial basis, your Named Authorised User.

 - 6.10.
 We will provide you with access to the Third Party User Data via the Forbury Portal in accordance with the relevant Third Party User's request.
 In consideration of us doing so, you acknowledge and agree that: